-The Commission notes the issues raised by retailers regarding the legality and benefits of using estimated reads for the purposes of final billing and customer transfers.
-The change to AEMO CATS procedures does not prescribe the type of meter read option that must be used.
-Rather, it describes and facilitates a suite of meter read options that are available to a retailer in consultation with their customer.
+The Commission notes retailers concerns regarding the use of estimated reads for the purposes of final billing and customer transfers.
+However, the rule and procedure changes are not looking to prescribe a type of meter read option.
+Rather, it describes and facilitates a suite of meter read options, set out in section 4.1, that are available to a retailer in consultation with their customer.

 The only meter read option that is proposed to be removed by AEMO is the next scheduled meter read.
 This is because the customer transfer not being completed until the next periodic meter read, which could be as late as 90 days away, is incompatible with two-day retail customer transfers.